kutovoy/temporal_crontab_sample/README.md

 ### Launch sample

-Install local Docker Desktop (for development, see [Project Page](https://www.docker.com/products/docker-desktop) for more informations) or ensure you have other means on how to run "docker-compose up" command to launch local dev temporal server.
+Install local Docker Desktop (for development only, see [Project Page](https://www.docker.com/products/docker-desktop) for more informations) or ensure you have other means on how to run "docker-compose up" command to launch local dev temporal server.

 Install local temporal platform.
 See [Quick Install](https://docs.temporal.io/docs/server-quick-install) for instructions.